How do I use the Activity Grader?

 - Submit All Scores to save and submit all (including previously saved scores).

-- Filter the results.
+- Filter the results by group.

 - Click a student name to open the student screen for detailed content regarding that student's submission.